-To support partial matching often use pattern matching characters and LIKE with wildcard characters % and
+To support partial matching often use pattern matching characters and ${\tt LIKE}$ with wildcard characters % and

-Symbol Description Example (fname) % Represents 0 or more characters j% finds John, Joyce, James, Jennifer Represents a single character i finds John only
+Symbol Description Example (fname) % Represents 0 or more characters j% finds John, Joyce, James, Jennifer Represents a single character j finds John only

 EXAMPLES (#15) ... what is the difference?